Models Algorithms Neuroscience Affect pSychiatry

 Directions and Approach

 With this key question in mind, the lab has 2 major directions.
-The first direction is to build a robust computation-driven understanding of decision making and metacognition in anxiety, specifically, by isolating the influence of independent parameters.
+The first direction is to build a robust computation-driven understanding of decision making and perseverative thinking in anxiety; specifically, by isolating the influence of independent parameters.
 Fear and anxiety are normal adaptive responses to threat.
 Anxiety is considered pathological when it is either excessive or inappropriate to the context.
 The influence of anxiety goes beyond the subjective feelings and autonomic reactivity.
-Indeed, anxiety powerfully affects motivated behavior.
+Indeed, anxiety powerfully affects motivated behavior and thought processes.
 Most experimental tasks, used to probe behavior in anxiogenic environments or in response to aversive cues, usually focus on only one aspect of behavior.
 For example, previous studies have targeted cognitive constructs like working memory (Balderston et al., 2016; Balderston et al., 2017), response inhibition (Grillon et al., 2017), or attention.
-Each of these cognitive processes contributes to decision making, the backbone of motivated behavior.
-I would like to focus on a holistic approach that evaluates many decision-making facets.
+Each of these cognitive processes contributes to mental simulations and decision-making, the backbone of motivated behavior.
+We would like to focus on a holistic approach that evaluates many decision-making and internal thought facets.
 Our approach would be to study and model induced anxiety in both healthy volunteers and anxiety patients and examine an array of parameters such as learning rate, exploration vs exploitation parameter, inverse temperature and loss aversion/gain seeking.

 Importance and Consequences

-The overall end goal of this research is to open new avenues for understanding decision-making perturbations in anxiety and to provide a basis for the optimization and development of novel treatment strategies.
-Specifically, understanding individual differences in the decision-making parameters could give clinicians: 1) the tools to better understand anxiety subtypes and provide actionable biomarkers, 2) the ability to move beyond a population level, trial-and-error approach to treatment.
+The overall end goal of this research is to open new avenues for understanding decision-making and repetitive negative thinking in anxiety and to provide a basis for the optimization and development of novel treatment strategies.
+Specifically, understanding individual differences in parameters could give clinicians: 1) the tools to better understand anxiety subtypes and provide actionable biomarkers, 2) the ability to move beyond a population level, trial-and-error approach to treatment.

 Gorka, Adam X; Philips, Ryan T.; Torrisi, Sam; Manbeck, Adrienne ; Goodwin, Madeline; Ernst, Monique; Grillon, Christian “Periaqueductal gray matter and medial prefrontal cortex reflect negative prediction errors during differential conditioning” Social Cognitive and Affective Neuroscience [Accepted]